kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 > Exercise 2 - Outbox

-DONE implement example in Csharp
+* complete TODOs in the solution `exercise-2`

 TODO prepare template in CSharp

-TODO demo - stop broker, see recovery

 ***